• Home

 Chunks of peeled potatoes for mashed potatoes in a silver pot of water with floating garlic cloves and fingers holding a teaspoon of salt over it.

-1. Put the potatoes, garlic, and salt in the cold water, then turn the heat on high heat to bring the potatoes to a boil; this may take about 10 minutes.
+1. Put the potatoes, garlic, and salt in the cold water, then turn the heat on high to bring the potatoes to a boil; this may take about 10 minutes.

 Chunks of potatoes in a pot of water for mashed potatoes.